 Districts are required by section 373.536(6)(a)4, F.S., to prepare a Five-Year Water Resource Development Work Program (WRDWP or Work Program) as a part of the annual budget reporting process.
-Work Programs describe implementation strategies and funding plans over a five-year period for water resource and water supply development, including alternative water supply development, for each approved regional water supply plan (RWSP) developed or revised under section 373.709, F.S.
+Work Programs describe implementation strategies and funding plans over a five-year period for water resource and water supply development, including alternative water supply development, for each approved regional water supply plan developed or revised under section 373.709, F.S.

-This Work Program covers fiscal year (FY) 2021-22 through FY 2025-26 and is consistent with the strategies described in the Region II RWSP.
-Projects in this Work Program are reflected in Appendix C of the District's final adopted budget.
+This Work Program covers fiscal year (FY) 2022-23 through FY 2026-27.
+It is consistent with the projects and strategies described in the Region II RWSP and the District's final adopted budget.